Ramon Walker

-Ramon D. Walker (born November 8, 1979) is an American former professional football defensive back who played for the Houston Texans of the National Football League (NFL).
+Ramon D. Walker (born November 8, 1979) is an American former professional football player who was a defensive back for the Houston Texans of the National Football League (NFL).
 He was selected by the Texans in the fifth round of the 2002 NFL draft.
-He played college football at Pittsburgh.
+He played college football for the Pittsburgh Panthers.

 Early life

 Walker was born in Akron, Ohio and played high school football at John R. Buchtel High School in Akron.
 He recorded 29 tackles, 17 sacks and three blocked punts while also rushing 126 times for 1,203 yards his senior year, earning all-state and Ohio Defensive Player of the Year honors.

 College career

 Walker played college football for the Pittsburgh Panthers from 1998 to 2001.
 He was redshirted in 1998.
 He started all 11 games at free safety as a freshman in 1999, totaling 131 tackles, one sack, one interception, seven pass breakups, three forced fumbles and one fumble recovery, garnering The Sporting News and Football News first-team Freshman All-American and first-team All-Big East recognition.
 Walker was the first freshman defensive back to be named first-team All-Big East.
 He played in seven games, starting six, in 2000, accumulating 56 tackles, two pass breakups and two forced fumbles, earning second-team All-Big East honors.
 He started all 11 games his junior year in 2001, totaling 120 tackles and garnering first-team All-Big East accolades.

 Walker opted to forgo his senior season and enter the 2002 NFL draft.
 He finished his college career with totals of 307 career tackles, two interceptions and 14 pass breakups.